Why do this problem?

 How many leaves did the woodcutter chop off each time?

-Children could be invited to invent a similar tree with different numbers of branches etc. such a five-branched 'Penta' tree or an eight-branched 'Octa' tree.
+Children could be invited to invent a similar tree with different numbers of branches etc., such as a five-branched 'Penta' tree or an eight-branched 'Octa' tree.